ni/webvi-examples/MultipleTopLevelWebVIs/Readme.md

 ## Centering the page in Web Browsers
 The Source Panel of each of the WebVIs in this example was modified to include a CSS file called `WebVICenter.css` and a JS file called `WebVICenter.js`.
-These files were added to center the content of the WebVI in a deployed page.
+These files were added to center the content of the WebVI when viewed outside of the LabVIEW NXG editor in a Web Browser.

 Note: The `WebVICenter.css` contains hard coded panel dimensions.
 Please see the documentation in both `WebVICenter.css` and `WebVICenter.js` if you would like to change the panel dimensions of the WebVI.